TartuNLP/epub-api/README.md

 ### Setup

 The API can be deployed using the docker image published alongside the repository.
-The API is designed to work together with our [ASR worker](https://github.com/TartuNLP/speech-to-text-worker) worker containers and a RabbitMQ message broker.
+The API is designed to work together with our [ASR worker](https://github.com/TartuNLP/speech-to-text-worker) containers and a RabbitMQ message broker.
 The container should have the following configuration specified:

 Volumes: